How do I make a claim against my employer to the Human Rights Tribunal of Ontario?

 - your sexual orientation, gender identity, or gender expression

 - your age if you are at least 18

 - being convicted of a crime if you have a pardon or record suspension

 Rules that discriminate

 Some employers say they have rules that apply to everyone.
-But this might be discrimination if the reason you can't meet the rules goes against your human rights.
+But this might be if the reason you can't meet the rules goes against your human rights.

 For example, an employer might have a dress code that applies to everyone.
 But they might have to let you dress differently if you wear something for religious reasons.